-Zhuang Hong Yi
+-Zhuang Hong Yi

-Zhuang Hong Yi Zhuang Hong Yi is one of China’s most influential artists with a broad international following across Europe and Asia.
-His floral motifs are included in various private and museum collections including the Museum of Sichuan Fine Art in China and the Groninger and Stadsmuseum Zoetermeer in the Netherlands.
-Born and raised in China, Hong Yi’s concern with environmental issues is reflected in his repetitive use of floral patterns, highlighting the increasing urbanization of his home country, the ferocious plundering of natural resources and the depopulation of the rural environment.
+Zhuang Hong Yi is one of China’s most influential artists with a broad international following across Europe and Asia.
+His floral motifs are in various private and museum collections around the world, including the Museum of Sichuan Fine Art in China and the Groninger and Stadsmuseum Zoetermeer in the Netherlands.
+Hong Yi’s concern with environmental issues is reflected in his repetitive use of floral patterns, highlighting the increasing population of his home country, depopulation of the rural environment, and plundering natural resources.

 The artist works in two dominant yet distinct mediums.
-One series of works is his Flowerbed series, produced with painstakingly folded origami rice-paper flowers covered in color-shifting layers of acrylic and oil paint.
-The other is a more traditional painting series using acrylic in heavily sculpted and gestural impasto with unfolded rice-paper flowers.
+His Flowerbed series contains painstakingly folded origami rice-paper flowers covered in color-shifting layers of acrylic and oil paint.
+The more traditional painting series uses acrylic in heavily sculpted and gestural impasto with unfolded rice-paper flowers.

 Zhuang Hong Yi’s work can be found internationally in public and private collections, including New York, Abu Dhabi, Morocco, Denmark, London, Geneva, Hong Kong, Singapore, and Beirut.